ummekulsum123/website-1/README.md

 Blogging is very easy with Jekyll.
 Browse to `_posts` directory, copy the Markdown file `_TEMPLATE.md` and rename that file following the file name convention: `YEAR-MONTH-DAY-title.md`.
 Then open the file you renamed and follow the steps there to complete writing a blog post.

-Make sure to not include special characters in the file name.
+Make sure do not include special characters in the file name.
 The blog entry's publishing date is automatically extracted from the file name.